Alphaalimamy/IntelligentMobile/README.md

 # IntelligentMobile
 ## Hello Constraint Homework- Solution Code

-The Hello Contraint app consists of three buttons  and one TextView.
-When the user taps the first button, it displays a short message (a Toast) on the screen.<br>
+The Hello Constraint Homework app has three buttons; the TOAST button, ZERO button, COUNT button, and a textview.
+If the toast button is clicked, it displays the hello toast message.
-Tapping the second button increases a "click" counter displayed in the TextView, which starts at zero.
+The COUNT button increases the count whenever it is clicked.
+The ZERO resets to zero when the count is above zero.
+And it changes its color to pink when the count is above one.
 ## Pre-requisites

 To execute this app you should be familiar with creating and running apps in Android Studio.